Partial Global Recovery in the Elastic Travel Time Tomography Problem for Transversely Isotropic Media: The Pseudolinearization Argument

-We also note that the argument is being made globally, i.e. unlike \cite{ti} we are not considering localizing via an artificial boundary.
-This is because attempting the analogous argument in this case, where the operators are now put in the framework of the scattering calculus to deal with the boundary, will result in operators whose subprincipal parts degenerate near the boundary, thus precluding the use of a symbol calculus analogous to that developed in Section \ref{invparsec}.
-A sketch of the relevant calculation is given in Proposition \ref{scatsub}.
+\begin{remark} We remark that the argument is being made globally, i.e. unlike \cite{ti} we are not considering localizing via an artificial boundary.
+This is because attempting the analogous argument in this case, where the operators are now put in the framework of the Melrose scattering calculus to deal with the boundary, will result in operators whose subprincipal parts degenerate near the boundary, thus precluding the use of a symbol calculus analogous to that developed in Section \ref{invparsec}.
+A sketch of the relevant calculation is given in Section \ref{scat-op-sec}, specifically Proposition \ref{scatsub}.
 Further work in this direction would be desirable in order to fully apply the results in this work to the setting of \cite{ti}.
+Moreover, if a local result is obtained, then one may be able to obtain a similar result in the case of discontinuous parameters, for example by using the methods in \cite{faults} where the authors used a scattering control method together with results in the smooth case to make an argument for the piecewise smooth case, thus allowing an application to the fault monitoring problem where the parameters may be discontinuous. \end{remark}